moskalyk/uflo/README.md

 Binaural beats are essentially an auditory illusion, in that a new sound is perceived which is not presented .
 Some of the effects you see listed in the wikipedia article are not surprising, for example listening to binaural beats improves frequency detection (perceptual learning).

+Steersman Definition:

+Cybernetics:

-The tool is meant to simulate a hadamard gate used in quantum computing.
+The tool is meant to simulate a hadamard gate used in quantum computing, whereby one is able to expand the possibilities of environment navigation through optimal perceptual learning.

 ![](imgs/hadamard.png)